michaelckearney/babble/README.md

         <b>schedule</b> - A cron-formatted line of text that specifies the schedule on which your routine will be invoked.
 For help generating cron statements, go <a href="http://www.cronmaker.com/?1">here</a>.
     </ul>
     <ul>
         <b>content</b> - The Python source code of your routine.
 This will be automatically integrated into your Lambda Function.
-It must contain the function<code>handler(event)</code>which will be invoked continuously according to your<code>schedule`.
-The<code>event</code>parameter is a Python dictionary variable structured as shown below:
+It must contain the function<code>handler(event)</code>which will be invoked continuously according to your <code>schedule</code>.
+The <code>event</code> parameter is a Python dictionary variable structured as shown below:
     </ul>
     <ul>
         <pre>